Determinism vs. stochasticity in competitive flour beetle communities: Discussion

 Due to the confidence we have in our model, we are also able to better identify demographic stochasticity and sex-ratio stochasticity as the dominant sources of randomness.
 Previously, it was uncertain whether competitive indeterminacy in Tribolium was caused by demographic stochasticity or a genetic founder effect \citep{lerner1961genotype, lerner1962indeterminism, dawson1970further, goodnight1996effect, mertz1976experimental}, which itself is a special case of demographic heterogeneity.
 The analysis performed by \citet{johnson2022explanation} (discussed further in Section \ref{Stochasticity}) demonstrates that there is no predictive benefit to including demographic heterogeneity in the system beyond sex-ratio stochasticity.

-Environmental variation is almost entirely eliminated in our laboratory microcosms, but this may not be as unrealistic as it initially appears.
-A substantial body of evidence suggests that demographic stochasticity is the primary source of randomness in natural ecosystems \citep{reed2004relationship, engen2001stochastic, saether1998environmental, saether2000population, saether2002density, snyder2022snared}, at least on the spatial scales at which most communities are studied.
-While environmental stochasticity is often favored in analyses due to its mathematical tractability and its faster increase with population density ($n$ vs. $\sqrt{n}$), demographic stochasticity should not be neglected, especially for moderately sized populations typically studied by ecologists.
+Environmental variation is almost entirely eliminated in our laboratory microcosms, which may raise concerns about generalizability --- environmental stochasticity is generally thought to have a larger impact because it increases faster with population density ($n$ vs. $\sqrt{n}$ for demographic stochasticity).
+However, research suggests that demographic and environmental stochasticity are comparable in significance within an order of magnitude at the spatial scales typical of most studies\citep{reed2004relationship, engen2001stochastic, saether1998environmental, saether2000population, saether2002density, snyder2022snared}.
+Thus, even with reduced environmental variation, the total impact of stochasticity in our experiments remains substantial.
 Conceptually, demographic stochasticity is large because it absorbs all individual-level variation that cannot otherwise be explained.
-Even genetic clones in laboratory conditions can exhibit large differences in life outcomes --- crayfish have variable lifespans \citep{vogt2008production} and fish have variable swimming behavior \citep{bierbach2017behavioural, laskowski2022emergence}, putatively caused by a hopelessly intricate interaction between gene expression, microenvironment, and development.
+Even genetic clones in laboratory conditions can exhibit large differences in life outcomes\citep{vogt2008production, bierbach2017behavioural, laskowski2022emergence}, putatively caused by a hopelessly intricate interaction between gene expression, microenvironment, and development.

 Priority effects in Tribolium competition has previously been attributed to two main factors: discriminatory egg-eating and allelopathy.
 Flour beetles excrete secondary metabolites which accumulate in the flour, a process called ``conditioning''.
 Flour conditioning has both intra and interspecific effects \citep{park1936studies, prus1961effect,flinn2012effects, bullock2020interspecific}, reducing fecundity and slowing developmental times.
 There is a clear mechanism for stronger interspecific effects, which would be expected under priority effects: Because \textit{Tribolium} individuals are often in the vicinity of conspecifics, they have evolved to tolerate conspecific metabolites.
 Flour conditioning probably had a minimal impact in our experiments because the adult beetles were only exposed to the flour for 24 hours, while significant conditioning effects typically require several days to a week \citep{johnson2022explanation}.
 Flour conditioning typically kills early instar larvae, and we found few larval carcasses at census time.